Three-day/2 night trip

-Lunch is provided on the first day and the last day, as well as meals and snacks in between.
+Lunch is provided on the first day, as well as meals and snacks in between.

 We strive to provide exceptional meals in the back country.
-Fresh meats and fish, steamed vegetables, salad, fresh bread from Dutch ovens, and desserts are planned for the first three dinners.
-High fire danger will necessitate a simpler menu, as Dutch ovens can’t be used.
+Fresh meats and fish, steamed vegetables, fresh bread from Dutch ovens, and desserts are planned for the dinners.

-Lunches will include wraps with fresh meats and cheese for the first three days, as well as fresh fruit.
-Snacks will be a selection of Kind bars or Larabars.
+Lunches will include wraps with fresh meats and cheese, as well as fresh fruit.
+Snacks will be a selection of Kind bars, Larabars or similar items.

 What to Bring